thxndoc/jsl-practice-challenges/Module-06-Functions/README.md

 //Anonymous function/Function expression
 const lunchMenu = function() {
-    return "I'm going to eat pizza for lunch";
+    return "I'm going to eat pizza for lunch"; //Not hoisted }
-}
 //Arrow function
 const dinnerMenu = (food) => `I'm going to eat a ${food} for dinner`; //hoisting does not work on arrow functions